PhoneSettPaing/PhoneSettPaing/README.md

 # 👋 Hi there, I'm Phone Sett Paing

 Welcome to my GitHub!
-I'm a passionate software developer who loves turning ideas into reality through code. 🚀
+I'm a Junior Software Developer who made the leap from customer-facing roles after discovering how much I enjoy the creativity and problem-solving side of coding. 🚀

-I'm currently diving deep into full-stack development, clean code practices, and open-source collaboration.
+I'm currently completing Northcorders bootcamp and diving deep into full-stack development, clean code practices, and open-source collaboration.

----

-## 🧠 About Me

-- 🔭 I’m currently working on: personal projects & contributing to open-source
-- 🌱 I’m learning: React, TypeScript, and DevOps tools
-- 💬 Ask me about: web development, Git, or anything tech!
-- 📫 How to reach me: [johndoe.dev](https://johndoe.dev) | [LinkedIn](https://linkedin.com/in/johndoe) | [Twitter](https://twitter.com/johndoe)
-- ⚡ Fun fact: I love tech memes and keyboard shortcuts!

----

 ## 🛠️ Languages & Tools